steves3142/steves3142/README.md

 * 🌍  I'm based in the New Jersey and NYC area
 * ✉️  You can contact me at [steves3142@gmail.com](mailto:steves3142@gmail.com)
-* 🧠  I'm learning React Native
+* 🧠  I'm learning NextJS 14
 * 🤝  I'm open to collaborating on Fintech and Blockchain projects
 * ⚡  Fun fact: I enjoy art and dancing